opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ./gradlew clean build test
 ```
 ## Generate Artifact
-In opensearch-sdk navigate to build/distributions.
+In opensearch-sdk-java navigate to build/distributions.
 Look for tar ball in the form `opensearch-sdk-1.0.0-SNAPSHOT.tar`.
 If not found follow the below steps to create one:
 ```
 ./gradlew clean && ./gradlew build
 ```